 5.1 The 2017/18 budget includes a prudent general contingency of £3.386m, which is set aside to meet any unforeseen expenditure, or delays in phasing in the significant level of savings that the Council has to deliver this year.
 There is also an amount held centrally for contractual inflation totalling £1.196m which forms part of the approved revenue budget and will only be allocated to specific budgets when the relevant inflation information is available.
-Given the exceptional cuts being made in the Council's budget it is imperative that the Council has a reasonable level of contingency in order to cover increases in demand for services (e.g. safeguarding which can be significant and occur with no warning) and to allow for any delays or shortfalls in the The current position relating to delivery of planned savings. contingencies is shown below:
+Given the exceptional cuts being made in the Council's budget it is imperative that the Council has a reasonable level of contingency in order to cover increases in demand for services (e.g. children's safeguarding which can be significant and occur with no warning) and to allow for any delays or shortfalls in the delivery of planned savings.
+The current position relating to contingencies is shown below:

 £'000

 General Revenue Contingency 3.386

 Inflation Contingency 1.196

 Total Contingencies 4.582

-Proposed use:
+Proposed change:

-There are currently no proposed uses.
+Review of provisions which has identified uncommitted -0.488

+funds

 Commitments:

-Required to meet the current revenue overspend 0.896
+Required to meet the current revenue overspend 1.321

-Residual Balance 3.686
+Residual Balance 3.749

-The current revenue position is a projected overspend of £0.9m which is a call on the contingency.
+The current revenue position is a projected overspend of £1.321m which is a call on the contingency.
 This would leave £3.7m available to meet any unforeseen costs in the remainder of the year.
 Any underspend at the end of the year will support the budget strategy for 2018/19 and beyond.
-It should be noted that RPI was 3.9% in September 2017 from 2% in September 2016 showing an increasing trend over the past 12 months.
-If this continues there is likely to be pressure on all services and in particular major contracts; the position will be assessed over the next few months.
-Successful negotiations as part of the triennial evaluation of the Shropshire Pension Fund have resulted in employers' pension costs being around £1m lower than budgeted.
+It should be noted that RPI was 4% in October 2017 from 2% in October 2016 showing an increasing trend over the past 12 months.
+If this continues there is likely to be pressure on all services and in particular major contracts; the position will be assessed over the remainder of the year.
+Successful negotiations as part of the triennial valuation of the Shropshire Pension Fund have resulted in employers' pension costs being around £1m lower than budgeted.
 This benefit will be retained until further information in relation to the overall inflation position is known.

 As part of the 2017/18 budget process £9.7m was set aside in reserves to provide additional assurance to support both 2017/18 and the Medium Term Financial Strategy.